fernicar/langchain-groq-TINS-Edition/README.md

 *   **Licensing:** Added an `MIT License` file (`LICENSE`) to define clear usage rights for the code.
 *   **Documentation & Visualization:** Prepared this `README.md` file, outlining the process and adding placeholders for relevant screenshots.
 Captured images of the development process and the application itself (to be added below).
     *   ![APP_SCREENSHOT](https://github.com/fernicar/langchain-groq-TINS-Edition/blob/main/images/app_capture.png)
-*   **UI Refinements:** Renamed UI Tab labels for better clarity and conciseness (e.g., changing `Save Blue & Continue` to `Save && Continue`).
+*   **UI Refinements:** Renamed UI Tab labels for better clarity and conciseness (e.g., changing `Save Blue & Continue` to `Commit Blue && Continue`).
 Adjusted other UI element labels as needed during initial testing.
-*   **Dependency Resolution:** Identified and fixed missing import statements within the Python files (e.g., ensuring specific `PySide6.QtGui` or `langchain_core` components were explicitly imported where needed) based on errors encountered during initial execution attempts.
+*   **Dependency Resolution:** Identified and fixed missing import statements within the Python files (e.g., ensuring specific `from datetime import datetime` components were explicitly imported where needed) based on errors encountered during initial execution attempts.
-*   **Version Control:** Performed the initial Git commit (`git init`, `git add .`, `git commit -m "Initial commit of AI-generated code and basic fixes"`) to establish the project baseline in this repository.
+*   **Version Control:** Performed the initial Git commit (`git init`, `git add .`, `git commit -m "initial commit of AI-generated code and basic fixes"`) to establish the project baseline in this repository.

 ## TINS in Practice - A Reflection